omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 5.md

 The priest left first through the door leaving us behind.

-“They are still hard to converse with wherever it is”, my father sighed, “I will be back soon”.
+“They are still hard to converse with wherever it is.”
+My father sighed.
+“I will be back soon”.
 And so only I and my mother were left.

-“Want to go visit the park?”, my mother bent down to talk to me, “I heard they got some new pretty flowers\!”
+“Want to go visit the park?”
+My mother bent down to talk to me, “I heard they got some new pretty flowers\!”

 The smell of flowers tickled my nose as I strolled around holding my mothers hand.
 Roses the size of my hand and hydrangeas in all kinds of colors lit up the well-trodden path.